Assessment of the Gradient Jump Penalisation in Large-Eddy Simulations of Turbulence: Fully developed turbulent channel flow

-In order to have a direct visual demonstration of the effect of GJP, we start with the instantaneous velocity magnitude field at a near wall height $y^+\approx15$, as shown in Figure \ref{fig:channel_field_yplus15}.
-Although the data obtained from the Sigma and Vreman models result in visually different fields when comparing the panels \ref{fig:channel_Sigma_a0_field_yplus15} and \ref{fig:channel_Vreman_a0_field_yplus15}, both models suffer from non-physical oscillations appearing at the element interfaces, with sizes close to the finest resolved scale.
 We also notice that even adopting an averaged approach to estimate the filter size $\Delta$, the wiggles do not vanish, which means they are not solely the results of the artifacts of the non-uniform $\Delta$ distribution.
 Since in our CG-SEM formulation, the communication across elements merely aims to ensure the $C^0$ continuity of the field, the non-physical oscillations are included in the evolution of the turbulent flow due to the lack of a dissipation mechanism.
 By applying GJP with the proposed parameter $a=0.8$, the mesh-dependent wiggles are visually damped significantly, see the comparison of Figure \ref{fig:channel_Sigma_a08_field_yplus15} with \ref{fig:channel_Sigma_a0_field_yplus15} and Figure \ref{fig:channel_Vreman_a08_field_yplus15} with \ref{fig:channel_Vreman_a0_field_yplus15}.
 Particularly, for the Vreman model, the flow field using GJP is rather visually smooth which could be attributed to the strong dissipation from the SGS model itself.
-However, for the Sigma model, the wiggles are not fully dissipated by GJP using the proposed parameter $a=0.8$.
+However, for the Sigma model, the wiggles are not fully dissipated by GJP using the proposed parameter $a=0.8$ as a weak element-related pattern still exits on the right half of Figure \ref{fig:channel_Sigma_a08_field_yplus15}.